Sheffield University (Economics)

 Nigel is Professor of Computer Science, Lancaster University.
 Nigel’s work in the area of mobile and ubiquitous computing is characterized by an experimental approach involving large-scale deployments of novel systems.
 In the GUIDE project (EPSRC) he created one of the first location-based mobile city guide systems; this remains heavily cited and was widely reported in the academic and popular press.
 He currently leads academic activity in the Technology Strategy Board funded Our Travel project, exploring how mobile social networking can be used to change the travel behaviours of entire communities.
 Most recently he was awarded a new TSB/EPSRC grant FAITH: Building Trust Between Citizens, Local Authorities and Contractors.
 Nigel is a consultant CTO for In Touch Ltd – a company that develops software solutions for the maintainers of the UK’s transport infrastructure.

 As a senior research associate in the School of Computing & Communications (SCC) at Lancaster University Mike’s research explores the application of novel mobile & ubiquitous technologies combined with social computing (crowd-sourcing, participatory sensing) to address real-world problems with a particular focus on understanding and influencing mass travel behaviours (OurTravel, Reflect, Sixth Sense) through large-scale field studies.
-In addition, Mike’s research interests include the development of new technologies that aim to build & sustain trusted relationships between the public, local authorities and contractor stakeholders involved in highways maintenance activities in order to minimise the widespread operational inefficiencies and environmental impact (Faith).
+In addition, Mike’s research interests include the development of new technologies that aim to build & sustain trusted relationships between the public, local authorities and contractor stakeholders involved in highways maintenance activities in order to minimise the widespread operational inefficiencies and reduce cost (Faith Project).

 Christopher is a research associate for the School of Computing & Communications (SCC) at Lancaster University.
 Christopher’s research explores the application of novel mobile & ubiquitous technologies with a particular focus on understanding and influencing mass travel behaviours (Reflect, Sixth Sense).
 This is exhibited through large-scale field studies and small impact studies.